janisaiad/MMNN/refs/wk11-ntkmmnn-experiments/ideas.md

 sometimes the directions mess up a bit for MMNN, idk why, it just looks like fcnn but with fewer frequencies, and sometimes not, maybe something to see in the directions

+i think the most important ideas can be to show that the optimization landscape has a radically new shape for MMNNs, and locally the ntk can tackle some other stuff but here compared to fcnn there is for some reasons a complete different new horizon